coltonmilbrandt/gwin-app/README.md

 Follow the smart contract instructions for [local deployment](https://github.com/coltonmilbrandt/gwin-protocol#local-pool-deployment-with-front-end-and-metamask)

-> Note: You will need to change the local contract address for development.
+> Note: You will need to change the local contract address in the front end code for development.

 ## Goerli Test Net Deployment with MetaMask

-### Connecting to Deployed Test Contract
+### Connecting to the Current Goerli Test Contract

 You can use the current contract address in the code to connect to the already deployed Goerli test contract.
-This is very simple, and just requires that you connect your MetaMask on the Goerli test net.
+This is very simple, and just requires that you connect your MetaMask via the Goerli test net.

-1. Launch front-end with `yarn dev` and connect your MetaMask wallet with the same keys that you used to deploy the contract (that way you can get your test ETH back, if you want).
+1. Launch front-end with `yarn dev` and connect your MetaMask wallet.

+    > Note: Make sure you use a test wallet and are connected to the Goerli test net!

 2. Now you can Deposit and Withdraw to pools ([see how trading works](https://coltonmilbrandt.gitbook.io/gwin/features/trade)).
 Keep in mind that without market forces at work, it's easy to create interesting scenarios that otherwise wouldn't naturally arise with other traders participating and taking advantage of underweight (high health) pools.
 Read more about this in [the documentation](https://coltonmilbrandt.gitbook.io/gwin/technical-details/how-pools-are-settled).
 Also note that you can create pools as well.
 Read about that [right here](https://coltonmilbrandt.gitbook.io/gwin/technical-details/creating-a-new-market).
 You have a chance to earn some test net ETH if you make some good trades!